-Plan Title Policy/Summary c.
-New development within the station area should complement and reinforce adjacent areas such as the Downtown to create a cohesive and seamless urban fabric served by major urban transportation systems.
-Downtown (Broadway) Core Area a.
+Plan Title Policy/Summary a.
 Improve and enhance the appearance, functionality, and economic vitality of the Downtown commercial district (the area bounded by Magnolia, Meadow Glen, El Camino, and Victoria) as a pedestrian-oriented, community focal point. h.
 Adopt and implement the Commercial Design Guidelines to create a consistently high quality development standard for these areas, with guidelines for architectural style, scale, mass, bulk, color, materials, signage, and landscaping.
 El Camino Real Frontage Area a.
 Improve and enhance the appearance, functionality, and economic vitality of the El Camino Real and Millbrae Avenue districts as automobile-oriented commercial areas. b.
 Enhance the visual appearance of these areas through tree planting and other landscaping.
 Policy LUIP-10: Railroad Station House.
 Consider and support appropriate community or economic uses of the Station House and continue to support its historic importance in its existing location.
 Circulation Element Policy CIP-8: Street Tree Master Plan.
 Continue to implement the Street Tree Master Plan and undertake other landscaping and street frontage improvements to improve the appearance of Millbrae streets, and assure the maintenance of El Camino Real median landscape to avoid site-distance problems.
 Parks, Open Space, and Conservation Element Policy PC4.5: Trees and Landscaping.
 Protect existing trees and encourage droughttolerant landscaping, including new tree plantings, in private and public areas, include street medians.
 Utilize the design review process to review landscaping plans and enforce tree and landscape goals, consistent with the preservation of views.
 City of Burlingame Envision Burlingame The Envision Burlingame General Plan was adopted in 2019, while the latest Housing General Plan and Element was adopted in 2015.
-The following goals and policies from these elements are Housing Element relevant to the project: (2015, 2019) Goal HP-7: Protect local scenic resource, and preserve views of the natural amenities in Policy HP-7.3: City and County Scenic Roadways.
+The following goals and policies from these elements are Housing Element relevant to the project: (2015, 2019) Goal HP-7: Protect local scenic resource, and preserve views of the natural amenities in the city.
+Policy HP-7.3: City and County Scenic Roadways.
 Protect local scenic roadways by preserving mature tress wherever possible, maintaining landscaping along roadways, and ensuring that development and land uses do not detract from the aesthetics of the corridor. [...]
 Policy HP-7.7.
 Shoreline Views.
 Protect views to the Bay shoreline by identifying viewsheds to the Bay from key locations and restricting the height of buildings within these viewsheds.
 Ensure that new Bayfront development does not detract from the scenic qualities of the area, and consider adopting commercial and hotel design guidelines specific to the Bayfront.
 Housing Element Policy H(A-1): Protect the character of existing residential neighborhoods.
 City of San Mateo A Vision of San A Vision of San Mateo in 2030 was adopted in 2010, and updated in 2011 and 2015.
-The Mateo in 2030. following policies are relevant to the project:

-Conservation (2010, 2011, 2015)
+The Mateo in 2030. following policies are relevant to the project: Conservation (2010, Conservation and Open Space Element 2011, 2015) C/OS 2.1: Aesthetic and Habitat Values -- Public Creeks.
+Preserve and enhance the aesthetic and habitat values of San Mateo, Laurel and Beresford creeks and other Cityowned channels in all activities affecting these creeks.